 The Company's annual cash incentive bonus program is a performance-based measure designed to motivate the executive officers and other members of the management team to achieve certain Company growth objectives that we believe are most likely to increase shareholder value.
 The program is based on the achievement of a number of specific Company performance criteria that we believe are critical for the achievement of the Company's annual strategic goals and business plan.
-For 2016, the annual cash bonus for each Named Executive Officer will be comprised of four components:
+For 2018, the annual cash bonus for each named executive officer will be comprised of four components:

-- 40% based on the Company's achievement of established AFFO per share targets. - 20% based on the Company's achievement of established dividend targets. - 30% based on the achievement of established additional AFFO targets resulting from acquisitions. - 10% discretionary based on the qualitative factors indicated above.
+- 40% based on the Company's achievement of established AFFO per share targets; - 20% based on the Company's achievement of established dividend targets; - 30% based on the achievement of established additional AFFO targets resulting from acquisitions; and - 10% discretionary based on the qualitative factors indicated above.

-With respect to the AFFO and dividend components, a cash bonus can be earned at three different achievement levels: Threshold; Target; and Maximum.
-The achievement levels established by the Committee for 2016 are set forth below.
+With respect to the AFFO Growth, a cash bonus can be earned at three different achievement levels: Threshold; Target; and Maximum.
+With respect to Dividend Growth, cash bonus is limited to Target and Maximum with no cash bonus paid below Target.
+The achievement levels established by the Committee for 2018 are set forth below.
+With respect to the Acquisition Growth component, to determine the achievement level, if any, the Committee will evaluate the impact of acquisitions assuming each is financed at 5.5x leverage.

-Component Threshold Threshold Target AFFO Growth Annual AFFO per share of \$2.72 Annual AFFO per share of \$2.80 Annual AFFO per share of \$2.90 Dividend Growth Fourth quarter dividend per share of \$0.545 Fourth quarter dividend per share of \$0.56 Fourth quarter dividend per share of \$0.585 Acquisition Growth Payout determined based or target a Annual effect on AFFO per share \$0.13
+Component Threshold Target Maximum AFFO Growth Annual AFFO per share of \$3.10 Annual AFFO per share of \$3.13 Annual AFFO per share of \$3.20 Dividend Growth No Payout Below Target Fourth quarter dividend per share of \$0.63 Fourth quarter dividend per share of \$0.65 Acquisition Growth Payout determined based on the percentage of maximum target achieved